pgherveou/gulp-awspublish/README.md

 ### awspublish.gzip()

- create a gzip through stream, that gzip files and add Content-Encoding headers
+ create a through stream, that gzip files and add Content-Encoding headers

 ### awspublish.cache()

- through stream that create or update an .awspublish cache file with the list of key value pair (s3.path/s3.etag)
+ create a through stream that create or update an .awspublish cache file with the list of key value pair (s3.path/s3.etag)

 ### awspublish.create(options)